 For home gardeners, peat moss makes one of the most convenient sources of organic matter, as it does not require any further composting.
 It holds an excellent water-holding capacity allowing gardeners the ability to manage water efficiently and keep the nutrients that leak out.

 As a soil conditioner with many nutrients involved, it improves the texture and consistency of the soil.
 Gardening centers sell Sphagnum peat moss in tightly packed cubic foot bales primarily for use as a component in potting soil and as soil amendment.
 The Canadian peat moss that came from remote bogs appears as the most popular.

 Gardeners use peat moss mainly as a soil conditioner for working into garden beds and lawns or as an organic ingredient in potting soil.
 It contains an acidic pH, a level perfect for plants like camellias and blueberries.

 As it does not compact or break down, one application will last for several years.
 On the other hand, natural compost needs renewal every year.

 Peat moss does not contain harmful microorganisms which thrive in poorly processed compost.
 Due to this, peat makes a good choice for most plants.

 You can use peat for starting seeds, making potting mixes and improving your raised garden bed soil.
 For larger projects, use compost as a cheaper option.
 The peat products mainly comes from Canada making it expensive when used in large quantity.

 Peat moss makes one of the materials to create “peat pots” – biodegradable pots.
 Other materials include shredded and firmly compressed wood fibers.

 Peat pots like these provide a convenient way for starting seeds and seedlings.
 Moreover, they allow you to pot and plant when young seedlings are ready for transplanting.
 This greatly reduces stress and trauma to the plant and roots.

 Use peat moss in vegetable gardens, especially when growing plants with tender skin and bear juicy fruits such as tomatoes, strawberries, and blueberries.
 This dead fibrous material holds water well giving more supply to the roots of juice-bearing plants.
-Besides, these acidic soil loving plants can benefit from the low pH level of the peat.
+Besides, these acidic soil loving plants can benefit from the low pH of peat moss.